taniaortiz0/Active-Directory-Home-Lab/README.md

 I went ahead and got into the Windows Administrative Tools then into Active Directory Users and Computers to create Organizational Units (OUs).
+This includes a domain admin account,

-**Continue with this stopped on [21:07] tutorial video]**
+Next, I installed RAS (Remote Access Server) and this will go along with NAT (Network Address Translation).
+The Windows 11 client will be in a private-virtual network, but still be able to access the Internet through the DC.